dosco189/blog/_essays/Competition, Conformity, and Excellence.md

 Chambliss goes on to argue that the very conception of swimming as a single ‘world’ is inaccurate - it is better to think of the sport as containing ‘multiple worlds’ - a horizontal rather than a vertical differentiation of the sport.
 Each of these worlds is qualitatively distinct - with its own patterns of conduct, shared set of values, archetypes of powerful people, and dominant athletes.

-In some worlds, athletes are trying to have fun, in others, they are trying to escape their parents or add a bullet point to their high school resume.
-Some are trying to merely stay fit while others are trying to win the Olympic medal.
+In some worlds athletes are trying to have fun and in others, trying to escape their parents or add a bullet point to their resume.
+Some are trying to merely stay fit while others are trying to win at the Olympics.
 Switching worlds, or more precisely - switching context - can be a major step towards excellence, for it is what circumscribes the details that matter.
+In fact - there are is class of illegible, qualitative details that will *only* be visible upon switching contexts, and cannot be observed or examined otherwise.

 Elite athletes improve on legible dimensions after making illegible, qualitatively distinct changes to their technique, attitude, discipline, and context.
 This is a powerful insight that extends beyond sport.

 **In Life**

 Competition forces us to evaluate performance along a shared frame of reference - every athlete in a swimming meet is evaluated on ‘speed’, as opposed to say the beauty of their technique or set of personal values.
-Not to say that those details don’t matter - but rather the opposite - they are the details we miss when we reduce the evaluation of performance to a singular dimension.
+Not to say that those details don’t matter - but rather the opposite - they are precisely the details we miss when we reduce the evaluation of performance to a singular dimension.

 Competition makes us believe we live in a world with many ways to lose and a few ways to win, whereas the truth is largely the opposite - there are many ways to win and a few ways to lose.
 Success defined on the basis of narrow metrics lets us know where we stand on the totem pole of achievement, but this definition fails to inform which totem poles are worth climbing.